 - 15. The London Plan sets a housing target for Camden of 10,380 additional homes from 2018/19 to 2028/29, which equates to a need to deliver a minimum of 1,038 homes per year.
 This includes 3,280 homes from small sites. - 16.
 The Camden Local Plan Proposed Submission Draft aims to deliver a minimum of 11,550 additional homes (770 homes per year) over the plan period to 2041.
 This target has been derived in accordance with the guidance in the London Plan and includes the final three years of Camden's targets for 2019/20 to 2028/29 from the London Plan, and the anticipated backlog against this target at the start of the Local Plan period.
 It is a capacity-based figure, based on expected delivery over the Plan period (from sites with planning permission and allocated sites), factoring in an allowance for unallocated small sites delivering under 10 additional homes (based on evidence of past delivery).
 It also reflects the uncertainty and delay in development at Euston.
-In calculating the housing requirement for the Plan period, Camden has taken into account the housing capacity figures for large sites as set out in the Greater London Authority's Strategic Housing Land Availability Assessment (SHLAA) 2017, together with the small sites target set by the London Plan.
+In calculating the housing requirement for the Plan period, Camden has taken into account the housing capacity figures for large sites as set out in the Greater London Authority's Strategic Housing Land Availability Assessment (SHLAA) 2017, together with the small sites target set by the London Plan. - 17.
+It should however be noted that the review of the London Plan will result in a new capacity-based housing target for Camden, which once adopted will supersede the target that is in the new Local Plan.
+The GLA are aiming to adopt the new London Plan in 2027, so this would mean that Camden's new Local Plan housing target is only in place for a short period of time.

-- 17. It should however be noted that the review of the London Plan will result in a new capacity-based housing target for Camden, which once adopted will supersede the target that is in the new Local Plan.
-The GLA are aiming to adopt the new London Plan in 2027, so this would mean that Camden's new Local Plan housing target is only in place for a short period of time. - 18.
-The adopted Westminster City Plan aims to deliver over 20,685 homes in the plan period.
-The partial review includes updating the affordable housing policy to seek to secure more affordable homes and prioritise social housing. - 19.
-Both authorities recognise that the London Plan (2021) is due to be replaced shortly after the anticipated adoption of their Local Plans, and that this will set a new overall housing target for London, and provide updated housing targets for individual London boroughs.
+- 18. The adopted Brent Local Plan aims to deliver over 46,016 homes in the plan period of 2019-2041 - 19.
+Both authorities recognise that the London Plan (2021) is due to be replaced shortly and that this will set a new overall housing target for London and provide updated housing targets for individual London boroughs.
 The Greater London Authority have launched the LAND4LDN programme to provide real time data for London boroughs to use in the updated SHLAA process going forward.
 Both boroughs will continue to work collaboratively with the GLA on this project. - 20.
 The National Planning Policy Framework requires local planning authorities to demonstrate a five year supply of deliverable housing sites plus a five percent buffer.
 Camden cannot currently demonstrate a five year housing land supply, but continue to work on meeting this target.
-Camden will therefore be writing to Westminster and other boroughs under the Duty to cooperate in relation to this matter.
+Camden will therefore be writing to Brent and other boroughs under the Duty to cooperate in relation to this matter.